 Methods of Correction

-There's no age limit on when an overbite can be treated, but it's easier to fix in younger children because their jaws haven't fully developed.
+There is no age limit on when an overbite can be treated, but it is easier to fix in younger children because their jaws have not fully developed.
 Severe overbites might necessitate a tooth extraction, enabling other teeth to move into place more easily; whereas other malocclusions require a surgical procedure to reposition the jaw.
 Bring your child or children to see an orthodontist during their elementary years to determine if orthodontics will be needed as a treatment in the future.
-Until then, start the youngest in your family on the path to a healthy mouth by using My First Colgate™ toothpastes and toothbrushes.

 Nothing brings a smile to your face like, well, a nice smile.
 If your teeth suffer from an overbite, talk to your dentist about overbite correction.
 Before you know it, you and your kids will be the ones with the smiles people notice.